punctualabstract/titlenova-api-docs/auth/auth.rst

         "password_expires": "2020-04-07 15:42:09"
     }

-The refresh token is essential to maintaining a valid session.
-The ``expires`` value is a UNIX timestamp that designates when the token will expire.
+Both the auth and refresh tokens are essential to maintaining a valid session.
+The ``expires`` value is a UNIX timestamp that designates when the auth token will expire.
 Once the token expires, any requests made with it will result in a ``401 Unauthorized`` response.

 Refresh the Authentication Token
 --------------------------------